d12frosted/elpa-mirror/gnu/marginalia-readme.txt

   action support and [Consult], which provides many useful commands.

   ┌────
-  │ ;; Enable richer annotations using the Marginalia package │ (use-package marginalia
+  │ ;; Enable rich annotations using the Marginalia package │ (use-package marginalia
-  │   ;; Either bind `marginalia-cycle` globally or only in the minibuffer │   :bind (("M-A" . marginalia-cycle)
+  │   ;; Either bind `marginalia-cycle' globally or only in the minibuffer │   :bind (("M-A" . marginalia-cycle)
   │ 	 :map minibuffer-local-map
   │ 	 ("M-A" . marginalia-cycle))